bugsounet/EXT-SpotifyCanvasLyrics/README.md

  * This plugin is under coding
  * This is the last develop version
  * This version is NOT final version
- * This version Works ONLY in landscape mode

  # plugins Requirements
   * EXT-Spotify